sdaryan/shortest-distance-betwee--two-points/README.md

 The sum of the shortest distance between two points from the total of three types of input numbers

+Three old friends want to meet each other on the occasion of the Persian New Year.
+Azarmehr, Azargoun, and Mehrayan plan to meet at a point where their houses lie on a straight line (the x-axis).
+Azarmehr's house is located at point x1, Azargoun's house is at point x2, and Mehrayan's house is at point x3.
+They want to travel the minimum total distance to meet each other at a single point.
+Given x1, x2, and x3, calculate the minimum distance that these three friends must travel in total to meet each other at a single point.
+Please print the answer without a decimal point if it is an integer.
+Note that we are interested in the minimum distance they have to travel, not the meeting location itself.

 ## Input:
 6 9 10